brian-smith-github/mel80_64_int_top5/README.md

 irrelivent noise in the audio above the 3200Hz top-end of dominant formant freqencies is being filtered out.
 (Nyquist)
-- pre-emphasis level doesn't seem to make any difference, allowing for use of 'heavy' 1.0 pre-emphasis (compared to ususal 0.975 or 15/16 traditionally used) which makes the process much more computationally efficient and elegant, it just becomes delta-coding (subtract previous sample from current one).
+- pre-emphasis level doesn't seem to make any difference, allowing for use of 'heavy' 1.0 pre-emphasis (compared to usual 0.975 or 15/16 traditionally used) which makes the process much more computationally efficient and elegant, it just becomes delta-coding (subtract previous sample from current one).
 - 20ms frame width instead of regular 25ms is absolutely fine and has